mas-bandwidth/netcode/README.md

 * Protection against packet replay attacks.
 * Protection against zombie clients.

-If you are developing a client/server game, save yourself some time and hassle by using netcode.io as the secure foundation for your game's netcode.
+If you are developing a client/server game, save yourself some time by using netcode.io instead of writing all this yourself.

 # How does it work?